 How much of a salary can you expect as a beekeeper?
 Hmm, that’s a great question.
 People can and do make money in a beekeeping career.
-But, how much money you make as a beekeeper is determined by many different things.
-In addition to whether or not you have your own hives or work for someone else, your location also plans a role in making a full time income with bees.
+But, how much money you make as a beekeeper is determined by many different things – including whether manage your hives alone or with help.
+And, let’s not deny that a bit of good luck doesn’t hurt either.

 Beekeepers Salary For a Year